Boxing: Fury says he took cocaine to deal with depression

-LONDON Britain's world heavyweight boxing champion Tyson Fury has been drinking and using cocaine to help him deal with depression, he told Rolling Stone magazine in an interview released on Tuesday.
+LONDON (Reuters) - Britain's world heavyweight boxing champion Tyson Fury has been drinking and using cocaine to help him deal with depression, he told Rolling Stone magazine in an interview released on Tuesday.

 "I've been out drinking, Monday to Friday to Sunday, and taking cocaine.
 I can't deal with it (depression) and the only thing that helps me is when I get drunk out of me mind," he said.